 - 1. Find the plug-in configuration files.
-The working or active versions of the HTTP plugin-cfg.xml file reside in the directory install\root/config. - 2.
+By default, the working or active versions of the plugin-cfg.xml file reside in the directory install\root/config/cells. - 2.
 Manually edit the plug-in configuration files.
 Open an editor on a file, change the plug-in settings as needed, and save the file.